Unitech/pm2/README.md

 ## pm2 logs

 Display logs in streaming of all processes, without having to do a tail -f or something else.
+You can also pass [name|id] as parameter to stream only the log of a specified process.

 ![Monit](https://github.com/unitech/pm2/raw/master/pres/pm2-logs.png)